lestersimjj/sagemaker-unified-studio-samples/README.md

 This README guides participants through setting up a unified analytics environment using Amazon SageMaker Studio and visualizing data in Amazon QuickSight.

 AWS Region for this workshop: **ap-southeast-1 (Singapore Region)**

+## Workshop Modules
+1. **Setting Up SageMaker Unified Studio**
+2. **Uploading Datasets to Unified Studio** - Learn how to import your CSV files into SageMaker
+3. **Setting up ETL Pipeline in Unified Studio** - Learn how to use Visual ETL Flows and Juypter Notebooks to process your data
+4. **Loading Data to Data Warehouse in Unified Studio** - Loading data to Redshift in SageMaker Unified Studio
+5. **Visualization with QuickSight** - Create interactive dashboards with datasets from Redshift

 ## Setup Instructions

 ### 1. IAM Identity Center Configuration